Ready2k/Project2/README.md

 - Grant microphone permissions
 - Have a natural conversation - AI responds automatically when you stop speaking
 - See responses in chat AND hear them spoken simultaneously
-- Use "🗑️ Clear Chat" to reset the conversation state

-## 🏗️ JSON-Driven Architecture (NEW!)
+## 🏗️ JSON-Driven Architecture

 ### **Modular Configuration System**
-The application now uses a fully modular, JSON-driven architecture that separates data from code:
+The application uses a fully modular, JSON-driven architecture that separates data from code:

 #### **Customer Personas** (`personas.json`)
 ```json